 Polyoxymethylene is commonly known as acetal, polyacetal, Delrin, or POM.
-It is a thermoplastic material that provides very high precision, high dimensional stability, and low friction.
-It is used to mass-produce components via CNC machining and injection molding.
+It is a thermoplastic material that provides high dimensional stability and low friction.
+It is an excellent choice for mass-produced precision parts using CNC machining and injection molding.

 - Sports gear

-- Mechanical components like screws, chains, gears, etc.
+- Mechanical parts like screws, chains, gears, etc.